Laurel Coppock

 Laurel Coppock is an American comedic actress.
 Coppock has appeared in several TV series and TV movies, and as a member of the Main Company of The Groundlings in Los Angeles.
-She is best known for her lengthy appearance in the role as "Jan" in a series of Toyota commercials, beginning in 2012 and continuing into 2025.
+She is best known for her lengthy appearance in the role as "Jan" in a series of Toyota commercials, beginning in 2012 and continuing into 2026.

 Early life

-Coppock was raised in Weston, Massachusetts, the daughter of teacher and writer Susan Coppock.
+Coppock was born on July 17th, 1977, and raised in Weston, Massachusetts, the daughter of teacher and writer Susan Coppock.
 Her father is a retired lawyer.
 She graduated from Weston High School, and attended Colby College in Maine, where she was a member of the Colbyettes, an a cappella singing group, and the Circle in the Square Theatre School in New York City.